UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_34.md

 # Summary

-By the end of the module, students are expected to:
+Students are now expected to be able to:

 - Describe the components of a Dataframe.
 - Read a standard `.csv` file using Pandas `pd.read_csv()`.
-- Import Pandas.
+- Load the `pandas` library into Python.
 - Demonstrate indexing and slicing with `.loc[]` and `.iloc[]`.
 - Demonstrate Selecting columns of a dataframe using `df[]` notation.
-- Obtain values from a dataframe using `.loc[]`
+- Obtain values from a dataframe using `.loc[]`.
 - Sort a dataframe using `.sort_values()`.
 - Create simple summary statistics using `.describe()`.
-- construct simple visualizations using pandas.
+- Construct simple visualizations using Altair.
-- create a `.csv` file from a dataframe using `.to_csv()`.
+- Create a `.csv` file from a dataframe using `.to_csv()`.